osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

              Access Blocked
 ```

+MFA does not eliminate the risk of account compromise, but it significantly reduces the likelihood that a stolen password alone will be sufficient to access organizational resources.

 ---

 ## 4. Policy Scope

 ### Users Included

-The policy should include:
+The initial policy scope should include:

 * Standard employee accounts.
-* Other appropriate cloud user accounts within the approved scope of the rollout.
+* Other appropriate cloud user accounts included in the approved rollout.

+The exact scope should be confirmed during implementation to ensure that the policy is applied consistently to the intended user population.

 ### Users Excluded

-The following should be carefully considered before exclusion:
+The following should be carefully evaluated before exclusion:

 * Emergency access accounts.
 * Approved service accounts, where technically necessary.
 * Accounts with documented and approved technical exceptions.

 Exclusions should be minimized, formally approved where appropriate, and documented.

+Emergency access accounts should be excluded only where necessary to prevent administrative lockout and should be subject to separate security controls and monitoring.

 ---